AdobeDocs/commerce-admin.en/help/stores-purchase/cart-persistent.md

 Jane is finishing her holiday shopping as a _Remembered_ logged in customer.
 She adds a present for John to her cart, and something for her mother.
 Then, she goes to the kitchen for a snack and her login session expires.

 John sits down at the computer to do some quick shopping while Jane is in the kitchen.
-Without noticing the `Not Jane Smith?` link at the top of the page, he finds a nice present for Jane and adds it to the cart.
-When he goes to check out, he notices that the shipping and billing addresses are pre-filled and thinks that he is signed in.
+Without noticing the `Not Jane Smith?` link at the top of the page, John finds a nice present for Jane and adds it to the cart.
+When he checks out, he notices that the shipping and billing addresses are pre-filled and thinks that he is signed in.
 John is in such a hurry that he does not notice the additional items during _Order Review_, and submits the order.
 Jane's cart is now empty, and John bought all the gifts.

 ## Configure a persistent cart